-Factorize a positive semi-definite matrix A
+Factorize a positive semi-definite matrix A into a lower-unitriangular

-, and a set of diagonals, d
+matrix, L, and a set of diagonals, d, such that:

-Additionally, this function can output the number of zero eigenvalues.
+L * diag(d) * L.' == AAdditionally, this function can output the number of zero eigenvalues.

 No check is performed to ensure that the input matrix is positive, semi-definite.